 Audience building in today’s socially connected world is becoming a necessity because we are in the era of connection and sharing.
 The more you can tap into this social trend, the less costly it becomes for you to launch businesses and products because, in truth, most of the resources and marketing strategies needed to build an audience online cost less than traditional approaches.
 So if you’re wondering whether this will be a money saver, I guarantee you, in the long run, the return on investment is much better.

-I could go on and on with more reasons why you should first build an audience if you’re planning to launch anything in 2020, but instead, let’s switch gears and figure out how you can start doing this immediately.
+I could go on and on with more reasons why you should first build an audience if you’re planning to launch anything in this year, but instead, let’s switch gears and figure out how you can start doing this immediately.

 The first steps to building your audience